obsidiansystems/ledger-app-tezos/README.md

 "hardened").
 Which Ledger is intended to be used, as well as choice of encryption system, is indicated by a root key hash, the Tezos-specific base58 encoding of the hash of the public key at `44'/1729'` on that Ledger.
+Because all Tezos paths start with this, in `tezos-client` commands it is implicit.
 To extract the root key hash, please run:

 `tezos-client list connected ledgers`